How to Install HPLIP on Ubuntu (26.04, 24.04, 22.04)

 sudo make install

-The compilation process takes 5-15 minutes depending on system performance.
+Compilation time varies by system performance.
 If compilation fails, check the error output for missing dependencies or configuration issues, install the required packages, and run make clean before trying again.

 Install HPLIP via Snap